 - If you’re a business owner navigating taxes and financial planning during a time of economic uncertainty, a financial advisor can help.
 SmartAsset’s free financial advisor matching tool can match you with financial advisors in your area in only five minutes.
 If you want to interview potential financial advisors, get started now.

 - Federal and state tax deadlines have largely been extended around the country.
 This, as well as the many other measures the federal government has taken, is designed to help make managing your business easier during the coronavirus crisis.
-Programs available to you include Economic Injury Disaster Loans (EIDLs) and the Paycheck Protection Program (PPP).
+Programs available to small business owners include Economic Injury Disaster Loans (EIDLs) and the Paycheck Protection Program (PPP).

 Photo credit: ©iStock.com/Gwengoat, ©iStock.com/designer491, ©iStock.com/Drazen Zigic